stfc/PSyclone/doc/user_guide/dynamo0p3.rst

    This rule reflects that a Kernel operates on some subset of the whole domain and is therefore designed to be called from within a loop that iterates over those subsets of the domain.
-Only fields are accepted for a Kernel operating on DoFs because fields are the only argument type that contain DoFs (i.e. field vectors are not allowed).
+Only fields (as opposed to e.g. field vectors or operators) are accepted for DoF Kernels because only they have a single value at each DoF.

-2) All Kernel arguments must be either fields or scalars (`real-`` and/or `integer`-valued).
+2) All Kernel arguments must be either fields or scalars (`real-` and/or `integer`-valued).
 DoF Kernels cannot accept operators.

-3) All field arguments to a given DoF Kernel must be on the same function space.
-This is because all fields should have the same number.
+3) All field arguments to a given DoF Kernel must be on the same function space so they have the same number of DoFs.
-   It also means that PSyclone can determine the number of DoFs uniquely when writing to a scalar.

-4) They must have at least one modified (i.e. writen to) argument.
+4) They must have at least one modified (i.e. writen to) field argument.
 Unlike built-ins, this is not limited and more than one modified argument is allowed.